mayankk2308/purge-wrangler/README.md

 This will restore your system to a clean state as documented above.

 ## Hardware Chart
 The hardware chart aims to provide a very simple overview of possible external GPU configurations with macs using the script, and highlight potential edge cases.
-The following is table that lists possible these configurations and any potential issues:
+Note that thunderbolt versions are mostly inconsequential to setup on macOS.
+The following is table that lists the possible configurations and any potential issues:

 | Built-In GPU(s) | External GPU | Dependency | Complications |
 | :-------------: | :----------: | :--------: | :------------ |